e1miran/Now-Playing-Serato/README.md

 ## More on Template Files

-In order to provide maximum formatting flexibility, [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) files are used to format the output.  __Now Playing__ provides several example templates that may be modified as necessary to suit your needs.
+In order to provide maximum formatting flexibility, [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) files are used to format the output.  __Now Playing__ provides several built-in example templates that may be modified as necessary to suit your needs.
 Be aware that some information provided to the templating engine is only available when run in Local Mode and only if your songs and videos have the proper IDv3 or equivalent tags in them.
 A tool such as [Musicbrainz Picard](https://picard.musicbrainz.org/) is recommended to fill in as much information as possible as easily